slaclab/sdf-docs/interactive-compute.md

 We provide automatic tunnels through our [ondemand](https://openondemand.org/) proxy of [Jupyter](https://jupyter.org/) instances.
 This means that in order to run Jupyter kernels on S3DF, you do not need to setup a chain of SSH tunnels in order to show the Jupyter web instance.

-You can [launch a new juptyer session](https://s3df.slac.stanford.edu/pun/sys/dashboard/batch_connect/sys/slac-ood-jupyter/session_contexts/new) via the provided web form.
-You can choose to run your jupyter instance on either Batch nodes or the Interactive nodes via the 'Run on cluster type' dropdown.
+You can [launch a new juptyer session via the provided web form](https://s3df.slac.stanford.edu/pun/sys/dashboard/batch_connect/sys/slac-ood-jupyter/session_contexts/new).
+You may choose to run your jupyter instance on either Batch nodes or the Interactive nodes via the **Run on cluster type** dropdown.
 Note that with the former, you will need to select the appropriate cpu and memory resources in advance to run your notebook.
 Hoewver, for the latter, you will most likely be contending your jupyter resources against others who are also logged on to the interactive node.

 ### 'bring-your-own-Jupyter'